JuliaIntervals/IntervalConstraintProgramming.jl/docs/src/index.md

 ## Set operations
-Separators may be combined using the operators `!` (complement), `∩` and `∪` to make more complicated sets; see the [notebook](examples/Set inversion.ipynb) for several examples.
+Separators may be combined using the operators `!` (complement), `∩` and `∪` to make more complicated sets; see the [notebook](https://github.com/JuliaIntervals/IntervalConstraintProgrammingNotebooks/blob/master/Basic%20examples%20of%20separators.ipynb) for several examples.
+Further examples can be found in the repository [IntervalConstraintProgrammingNotebooks](https://github.com/JuliaIntervals/IntervalConstraintProgrammingNotebooks).

 ## Author